akshan-main/supplychain/README.md

 # Prediction Model

-Also made it possible to Predict for new values if the order has a late delivery risk using model trained on the dataset, using Random Forest Classifier.
+Made it possible to Predict for new values if the order has a late delivery risk using model trained on the dataset, using Random Forest Classifier.
 It has accuracy of about 98%